splunk/public-o11y-docs/infrastructure/mpm-arm/pipeline-management-use-cases.rst

    ``region`` dimension and discarding ``instance_id`` and ``host_name``.
 #.
 Kai has a new aggregated ``service.latency_by_region`` metric that only has 1,623 associated MTS.
 #.
 Kai views or downloads the list of charts and detectors that use the ``service.latency`` metric.
 To learn more about
-   viewing or downloading the list, see :ref:`view-metrics-usage-list`.
+   viewing or downloading the list, see :ref:`view-metrics-usage-list-arm`.
 #.
 For each associated chart and detector, Kai replaces ``service.latency`` with ``service.latency_by_region``.
 #.
 Kai lets Skyler know that they have created an aggregated MTS and updated all the associated charts and detectors,
    so Skyler can drop the unaggregated raw MTS that the team no longer needs to monitor.